Higher Symmetries of the Laplacian via Quantization: Algebras of symmetries: geometric realizations and deformations

 \subsection{A family of coadjoint orbits of $\rO(p+1,q+1)$}

-We restrict in this paragraph to the case where $M$ is the homogeneous space $\bbS^p\times\bbS^q$ of the conformal group $G=\rO(p+1,q+1)$.
-The latter acts linearly and in a Hamiltonian way on $T^*\bbR^{p+1,q+1}$, and forms a Howe dual pair with $\SL(2,\bbR)$, its centralizer in the symplectic linear group $\Sp(2n+2,\bbR)$.
-More precisely, they form a symplectic dual pair in the sense of \cite{BWu09}.
-Denoting their moment maps by
+We restrict in this section to the case where $M$ is the homogeneous space $\bbS^p\times\bbS^q$ of the conformal group $G=\rO(p+1,q+1)$.
+This group admits a linear Hamiltonian action on $T^*\bbR^{p+1,q+1}$, hence it embeds into the symplectic linear group $\Sp(2n+4,\bbR)$, with $n=p+q$.
+The centralizer of $G$ in $\Sp(2n+2,\bbR)$ is isomorphic to $\SL(2,\bbR)$, and they form together a Howe dual pair, see \cite{How89}.
+Their moment maps are given explicitly by